probot/probot.github.io/_apps/auto-assign.md

 # Set 0 to add all the reviewers (default: 0)
 numberOfReviewers: 0

+# A list of assignees, overrides reviewers if set
+# assignees:
+#   - assigneeA

+# A number of assignees to add to the pull request
+# Set to 0 to add all of the assignees.
+# Uses numberOfReviewers if unset.
+# numberOfAssignees: 2

 # A list of keywords to be skipped the process that add reviewers if pull requests include it
 # skipKeywords:
 #   - wip
 ```

+## Contributing
+If you have suggestions for how `auto-assign` could be improved, or want to report a bug, [open an issue](https://github.com/kentaro-m/auto-assign/issues/new/choose)!
+We'd love all and any contributions.